X12 837P Segment Architecture Guide

 - 2000A (Billing Provider): Anchors the claim to the submitting entity.
 Contains

 NM1(provider name),REF(NPI/Tax ID), andPER(contact information).
-This loop dictates payer routing and credentialing validation. - 2000B (Subscriber/Payor): Carries insurance policy details, group numbers, and coordination of benefits indicators.
+This loop dictates payer routing and credentialing validation. - 2000B (Subscriber/Payer): Carries insurance policy details, group numbers, and coordination of benefits indicators.
 The

 PATsegment captures patient relationship codes, whileNM1andDMGcapture date of birth and gender.